jackdijkema/portfolio/README.md

 # portfolio
-- Portfolio with React and an admin panel that uses Firebase.
+- Portfolio with React and an admin panel that uses Firebase as a DB.